-Wreal modelling is the colloquial name sometimes given to a behavioral modelling technique – also known as real-valued modelling – that can be used to simulate the functions of analog blocks within a larger predominantly digital simulation.
+Wreal modeling is the colloquial name sometimes given to a behavioral modeling technique – also known as real-number modeling or real-value modeling – that can be used to simulate the functions of analog blocks within a larger predominantly digital simulation.
 Rather than limiting the data that can be carried by wires within a simulation to a small set of states – typically high, low and indeterminate (X) – the simulation allows the wire to carry a real-number value and so provide analog-like characteristics for modules designed to interpret those values.
 Wreal is simply short for wire-real – the name used in Verilog-AMS, although both VHDL and SystemVerilog use the variable typename real.

 Introduced in dedicated mixed-signal languages and their simulators such as Verilog-AMS and VHDL-AMS, the technique is becoming more widespread among verification teams thanks to its incorporation in standard SystemVerilog.
 Strictly speaking, nets themselves cannot be real-valued but SystemVerilog supports the concept of real-number variables that can be driven in the same manner as nets – although there can only be one driver.
 To support the idea of multiple drivers on a net, the simulated block needs to incorporate the necessary functions to derive a functionally correct output value, which have been added to the latest version of SystemVerilog.
 Vendors such as Cadence Design Systems and Synopsys have added support for multiple drivers to their simulators, and provided the ability in languages such as Verilog-AMS as well as SystemVerilog.

-Figure 1 Accuracy versus performance for different mixed-signal modelling strategies (Source: Cadence Design Systems)
+Figure 1 Accuracy versus performance for different mixed-signal modeling strategies (Source: Cadence Design Systems)

 R&D is also underway to develop model-generation tools that can take existing analog circuit designs and build behavioral representations.
 A further avenue of research is into models that better capture the dynamic behavior of analog circuits by not just using functions to generate instantaneous values but also their rate of change and even second derivatives.
 This could provide better accuracy for circuits with significantly non-linear behavior.